Thai nationality law: Naturalisation

 The strictness of Thailand's requirements for naturalisation have varied over the years, beginning with fairly loose restrictions, which were tightened in the mid-20th century before being loosened again.
 The Nationality Act of 1939 tightened the requirements, stipulating that applicants for naturalisation had to abandon their foreign names and take Thai names, as well as send their children to Thai schools; these rules were part of a broader trend of laws designed to promote the assimilation of the Thai Chinese community.
 From 1935 to 1958, a total of 4,652 Chinese naturalised as Thai citizens.
 More than half of the naturalisations occurred in 1943 alone, during the Japanese occupation of Thailand, apparently driven by the desire to escape wartime restrictions on foreigners.

-Under the 1992 Nationality Act, naturalisation as a Thai citizen requires five years of residence in Thailand, as well as proof of a certain minimum income and a declaration of intent to renounce one's previous citizenship.
-The period of residence is reduced to three years for foreign women married to Thai men.
+Under the 1992 Nationality Act, naturalisation as a Thai citizen requires five years of residence in Thailand, Thai language proficiency, as well as proof of a certain over 80,000 baht income and pay income tax over five years, and a declaration of intent to renounce one's previous citizenship.
+However, for foreign women married to Thai men, the requirements are reduced to income over 15,000 baht for the husband, only three years of residence, and the applicant is not required to prove language ability or renounce their previous citizenship.
 In 2003, 48 people applied for naturalisation, of whom ten were approved.